 BCtA Membership StatusActive

-Through Gap Inc.’s P.A.C.E. program, by the end of 2022: improve the lives of one million women and adolescent girls through Gap Inc.’s supply chain, and other manufacturing and community settings.
+Improving the lives of one million women and adolescent girls in Gap Inc.’s supply chain and other manufacturing and community settings through Gap Inc.’s P.A.C.E. program

 Global retailer Gap Inc. joined Business Call to Action in January 2019 with a commitment to improve the lives of one million women and adolescent girls through its life skills and technical training programme.
+Gap Inc. aims to improve the lives of 800,000 women and adolescent girls in a community setting and 200,000 women in factory settings by the end of 2022 through the P.A.C.E. programme.
 Launched in 2007, Gap Inc.’s P.A.C.E.
 (Personal Advancement & Career Enhancement) programme was initially created to support women working in the global apparel industry and has expanded training to new locations such as schools, universities, and other manufacturing communities.
 The company currently operates P.A.C.E. in 16 countries and, to date, 200,000 participants have completed the programme.

 Although women comprise approximately 80 percent of the global garment industry workforce, relatively few advance to higher-level management positions and many lack access to the education and skills training they need to support their personal and professional growth.
 Recognising this, P.A.C.E. provides the foundational life skills, technical training and education women need to advance both in the workplace and in their personal lives.
 The curriculum, which is contextualized to fit local priorities and customs, includes courses on communication, problem-solving, decision-making, time and stress management and financial literacy.
 P.A.C.E. participants report increased knowledge, skills and productivity, as well as higher self-esteem and confidence, as documented in the programme’s evaluation results.